roozbehf/consul-example/README.md

-# Sensu Installation using Vagrant with Ansible
+# Consul Installation using Vagrant and Ansible

 *NOTE:* This is a work in progress.